tomaszpagacz/tomaszpagacz/README.md

 - 👋 Hi, I’m @tomaszpagacz
-- 👀 I’m interested in automations and IoT
+- 👀 I’m interested in automations and data analytics
-- 🌱 I’m currently learning about Arduino and Raspberry Pi
+- 🌱 I’m currently designing different models of a lightweight, versatile data platforms
 - 📫 How to reach me ...
 Like you want to.
-The best way is via my linkedin.com/in/tpagacz or instagram.com/alazyrobotiam
+The best way is via my linkedin.com/in/tpagacz
 - 📺 Video tutorials?
 Sure.
 You can find them on youtube.com/@tompagacz

 <!---